 NBA Playoffs: Nets' Starting Lineup Against Celtics

-The Brooklyn Nets only scored 16-points in the first quarter of Game 1 on Saturday and were trailing by six points at halftime.
+The Brooklyn Nets have a firm 2-0 lead in their series against the Boston Celtics after winning the first two games in Brooklyn.

-However, Kevin Durant and the Nets stormed back, winning the second half by 17-points and winning the game by a score of 104-93.
+They will look to build on their lead in their two games in Boston this weekend.

-For Tuesday's Game 2 in Brooklyn, the Nets have announced their starting lineup, and their official lineup can be seen in a post below from FantasyLabs NBA.
+For Game 3, their starting lineup has been announced and can be seen below from FantasyLabs NBA.

-The Nets are 9-point favoritets over the Boston Celtics in Brooklyn for Game 2 on Tuesday, according to FanDuel.
+The Nets are 7.5-point favorites over the Celtics for Game 3, according to FanDuel.

 Related stories on NBA basketball